 Each application/nomination must meet the following criteria:

-All applications/nominations will be considered based on the young person’s achievements to date as well as their potential and their future ambition.
-Award winners will be shortlisted by a panel made up of young people from across the Commonwealth.
-The shortlist will then be presented to The Queen’s Young Leaders Programme Board, which contains members from all three partner organisations, for final selection and decision.
+All applications/nominations were considered based on the young person’s achievements to date as well as their potential and their future ambition.
+Award winners were shortlisted by a panel made up of young people from across the Commonwealth.
+The shortlist was then presented to The Queen’s Young Leaders Programme Board, which contains members from all partner organisations, for final selection and decision.

-3. What is the package of support that Award winners will receive?
+2. What is the package of support that Award winners received?

-Award winners will receive a year-long tailored package of online-learning, mentoring and networking, and provided with a one week residential programme in the UK, during which they will receive their Award from Her Majesty The Queen.
-This programme will strengthen the skills and confidence of Award winners to equip them to further change the lives of those around them and inspire the next generation of young leaders through their own actions and values.
-Please note that the Awards package does not include a financial reward or grant.
+Award winners will received a year-long tailored package of online-learning, mentoring and networking, and provided with a one week Rresidential Pprogramme in the UK, during which they will received their Award from Her Majesty The Queen.
+Theis programme aimed to will strengthen the skills and confidence of Award winners to equip them to further change the lives of those around them and inspire the next generation of young leaders through their own actions and values.
+Please note that the Awards package didoes not include a financial reward or grant.

-With the support offered by the Award Programme, winners and runners-up will be expected to continue and develop the amazing work they are already doing in their communities.
-They will deliver a social change project in the area specified in their application, under the guidance of their mentor.
+With the support offered by the Awards Programme, winners and runners-up will be expected to continue and develop the amazing work they are already doing in their communities.

-Grants will be available to selected organisations in six countries across the Commonwealth (Bangladesh; Jamaica; Sierra Leone; Solomon Islands; UK; and Zambia).
-Projects will be supported that are led by, or focused on, young people.
-They will provide opportunities for young people to learn new skills, enter employment or enterprise, or have a say in decisions affecting their future.
-Each project will place young people at the heart of their communities, working with them to help solve the issues that affect their lives.
+Grants were available to selected organisations in six countries across the Commonwealth (Bangladesh; Jamaica; Sierra Leone; Solomon Islands; UK; and Zambia).
+Projects supported include those led by, or focused on, young people.
+They are providing opportunities for young people to learn new skills, enter employment or enterprise, or have a say in decisions affecting their future.
+Each project places young people at the heart of their communities, working with them to help solve the issues that affect their lives.

-The Queen’s Young Leaders Grants Programme is a proactive scheme, and after a thorough and detailed scoping process, which included participative workshops with organisations, partners, businesses and stakeholders, we invited selected organisations to apply.
-Therefore, unfortunately we will not be engaging with any potential new applicants at this time.
+The Queen’s Young Leaders Grants Programme was a proactive scheme, and after a thorough and detailed scoping process, which included participative workshops with organisations, partners, businesses and stakeholders, we invited selected organisations to apply.

-In addition, in each country we will be supporting one organisation to run a fully open Small Grants Fire-Starter Initiative – to support smaller innovative youth-led organisations and groups.
+In addition, in each country we supported one organisation to run a fully open Small Grants Fire-Starter Initiative – to support smaller innovative youth-led organisations and groups.